-But I think the most important reason is in Phil.
-2:9-11 where Paul said that because of His faithfulness,
+A. I think the most important reason is in Phil.
+2:9-11 where Paul said that because of the Lord’s faithfulness,

 “God exalted him to the highest place and gave him the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.”